 This comes on the back of Ford launching Ford Smart Mobility (FSM), a subsidiary to develop in-car connectivity, ride-sharing and autonomous technologies.
 FSM is designed to compete like a startup, to translate Ford’s decade of work in autonomous systems into real products.

 Fields foresees a world transformed by driverless cars, Uber and climate change.
 “You could argue that in major cities, vehicle density will drop because of automated vehicles and congestion charges.
 Some cities might even outlaw personal use of vehicles.”

 One of Ford’s strategies to cope with this is to accelerate its efforts towards a fully autonomous car.
 Fields now says Ford will have a completely self-driving car, without a steering wheel, an accelerator or pedals, in production by 2021.
 It will initially be used only for robotic taxi services in restricted urban areas but should be available for consumers to purchase by the middle of the decade.

 Ford Fusions and the Lincoln MKZ are already being used for self-driving start-ups such as Faraday Future, Autonomous Stuff and Uber.

-Fields also points to the multinational’s competencies in building and selling vehicles.
-“We’ve been working on autonomous vehicles for over 10 years,” he said.
-“And for 100 years, we’ve built high-volume product with quality and affordability.”
+Fields also point to the multinational’s competencies in building and selling vehicles.
+“We’ve been working on autonomous vehicles for over ten years,” he said.
+“And for 100 years, we’ve built a high-volume product with quality and affordability.”

-Fields finished his keynote address by predicting that autonomous vehicles will have as big an impact on society as Henry Ford’s moving assembly line did a century ago.
+Fields finished his keynote address by predicting that autonomous vehicles will have as significant an impact on society as Henry Ford’s moving assembly line did a century ago.